FastDigitalOceanDroplets/VestaCP/README.md

 Get it at https://goo.gl/WWmpYW

-The biger the droplet, the better it works.
+The bigger the droplet, the better it works.
 Some features like Spam-Assasin and ClamAV install by default in servers with more than 3 GB of ram.

 After login to your droplet for the first time, copy the line bellow (withouth the first #) and execute it in the terminal